SpiesW/Tableau/DataViz_Class_Projects/Project1/README.md

 (Schiffert is Virginia Tech's student health center)</br>

 The dataset used for this project consists of a sample of 374 adults with a set of their health and sleep statistics.

+**Note:** I misplaced the .twbx file for this project, so only an image of the project can be viewed in the images folder.